spolcyn/go-west-young-man/notes.md

     * Slice has length (number of elements it contains), capacity (number of elements of underlying array, counting from first element in slice)
     * Nil slice is the zero value of a slice
     * the 'make' function can make slices, usage make([]type, length, capacity) - this is the dynamic-array sizing method
+    * Slice can't be grown beyond its capacity/can't be re-sliced below 0 to access earlier elements